Home / LSA Students / Academics & Requirements / Majors & Minors / Philosophy, Politics, and Economics (PPE) /

 17 credits in ECON at the 300-level and above, distributed as follows:

-- ECON 401 (Intermediate Microeconomics) and ECON 402 (Intermediate Macroeconomics), each completed with a grade of at least C-,
+- ECON 401 (Intermediate Microeconomics) and ECON 402 (Intermediate Macroeconomics), each completed with a grade of at least C- [ECON 401 should be taken before ECON 402.]

 - Nine additional credits in upper level (300 and 400 level) ECON courses, including at least 3 credits in courses with ECON 401 or ECON 402 as a prerequisite.

-Ann Arbor campus requirement: Any courses to be taken for the academic minor outside the Ann Arbor campus of the University should be approved in advance by an economics concentration advisor.
-At least 11 credits in the academic minor plan, including ECON 401, ECON 402, and the 3 credits in upper-level economics elective with the ECON 401 or ECON 402 prerequisite, must be taken at the Ann Arbor campus.
-ECON 401 should be taken before ECON 402.
+Ann Arbor campus requirement: Any courses to be taken for the minor outside the Ann Arbor campus of the University should be approved in advance by an economics department advisor.
+At least 11 credits in the minor plan, including ECON 401, ECON 402, and the 3 credits in upper-level economics elective with the ECON 401 or ECON 402 prerequisite, must be taken at the Ann Arbor campus (excluding STDABRD and transfer courses).

 - Academics & Requirements